How to make a custom icon for Android

-Theming icons with a pack is pretty awesome.
-But they can't do everything.

 Icon packs have holes.
-Icon packs sometimes miss.
+Icon packs don't always fit your wallpaper.
 And when you're theming your phone, maybe what you need isn't in an icon pack at all.
 That's OK.
-We don't need no stinkin' icon packs.
+We don't need no stinkin' icon packs, especially in 2020 when apps like Icon Pack Studio exist.
 We can edit together our own custom icons!
 It's easy.
-All you need is some kind of photo editor — be it the latest Photoshop or free cloud-based editors like Pixlr — and a little creativity.
+All you need is some kind of photo editor — be it the latest Photoshop or free cloud-based editors like Pixlr E — and a little creativity.

 Finding your image

-Most customization-oriented launchers like Nova Launcher let you set any image you want as an app icon.
+Most third-party launchers like Nova Launcher let you set any image you want as an app icon.
 With that kind of freedom, it can be a bit daunting finding inspiration for your icons.
-While most custom icons are theme-driven, here are some more ideas for custom icons or where to pull them:
+While most custom icons are theme-driven — using color palettes or pictures based on a wallpaper — here are some more ideas for custom icons or where to pull them:

 - Game elements: Inventory items in a lot of games, like these Dark Souls items, are easy to set as icons because most are designed to fit into a square and transparent PNG images of the items are easily found on fan sites and game wikis.

-- Emoji: Emoji are already square images that are mobile friendly and can be seen as an otherworldy code by a large portion of the population.
-Using emoji as custom icons means you can disguise apps by how they make you feel, what they remind you of, or one of the hundreds of symbols that you feel represent the app in your eyes.
+- Emoji: Emoji are already square images that are mobile friendly and can be decoded a million different ways.
+You can disguise apps by how they make you feel, what they remind you of, like a secret code only you can decipher.

 - Logos: Sports teams, name brands, heck even a lot of movies and bands have their logos online in transparent PNG images, ready to be set as a custom icon.
 If you're a sports fan, your team's logo is the easiest app drawer icon in the theming world, and in most cases it won't need any editing at all.

+- Vector sites: Want an emblem for a globe, or a lilypad, or bell bottoms?
+Icon sites and vector repositories are treasure troves of icon fodder, and once you download them, you can gussy them up with textures and color palettes.
+Flaticon has a fantastic selection of both free and paid icons.

-If the image you found was a transparent, square image, congratulations!
+If the image you find is a transparent and square image, congratulations!
 You can apply it as-is.
-If it isn't, there's a few edits you may need to make:
+If it isn't, there's a few edits you may need to make.

+Let's get one thing out of the way right away: you do not to pay for Photoshop just to make custom icons.
+You can absolutely use free photo editors, like Pixlr E and remove.bg to get the job done for free, and you can use them on your phone if you don't have a laptop handy.

+Here's what can be wrong with an image and how to fix it:

-- If your image doesn't have a transparent background, you need to delete the background that is there and re-save the image as an image type that supports transparency, such as PNG.
+- If your source image doesn't have a transparent background, you need to delete the background if you want to apply it on Android (or add a color palette background on iOS), you can use Photoshop, Pixlr E, or remove.bg to get rid of it and save it as a transparent PNG.

-- If your image is a rectangle rather than a square, you will only be able to set the center square as your icon, as Android icons must be square.
-Most image editors will add extra blank space around your icon by increasing the Canvas Size until the height and width numbers match.
-Also make sure your icon is centered within the square so you're not doing a lot of repositioning while setting the icon in the launcher.

-- Image sizes aren't quite as important to custom icons as they are to wallpapers, but there are a few things to remember.
-If an image is too small, the app icon will be blurry on your home screen.
-If an image is too big, its fine details could get lost in the small shortcut it displays in.
-I tend to aim for 500-pixel square, transparent PNG images.
+If your source image isn't a square image, you need to pad out the image and make it a square.
+You can do this in Photoshop or Pixlr E using the Image > Canvas size option and then expanding the canvas out into a square.

+- If an image is too large — if it looks too jagged or busy — you can can resize it using Pixlr E, Photoshop, or even the built-in Gallery app in Chrome OS or Windows to resize the image to a smaller size.
+500x50px is a good size for icons, as it allows them to look good even when screen zoom is turned up, but it's not so big that details will look janky.

 Applying a custom icon